Open-ATS-Github/Newone/README.md

 ## features:
 #### programs
-- programs for access the vehicle over the internet
+- programs for access the vehicle over movile internet
   - program for controlling motors
   - program for videostreaming
 - open-source software, all programs written in python (focus on easy to understand)